Installing and using pop-off pedals

 Well… easy enough to install in five seconds, once you know exactly what to do with your thumb.
 It’s worth spending 90 seconds on a good overview of pop-off pedals.

 Basic facts about pop-off pedals.

-So knowing how to fit a hexagonal shaft quickly into a hexagonal skill is an important skill.
+But these pedals are in two parts: a pedal (flat, SPD, or MTB) with a hexagonal shaft and a latch with hexagonal hollow part that stays attached to the crank arm.
+Knowing how to fit a hexagonal shaft quickly into a hexagonal hole is an important skill.
 Once you’ve got your thumb placement down, it’s a snap.
 Literally.

 New developments in pop-off pedals

 OK, pop-off pedals themselves are a new development, but there’s something even newer.
 SPD pop-off pedals come with a second-generation latch that has no protruding part that can catch on shoes.